inasafe/inasafe-doc/docs/source/training/intermediate/osm/304-creating-josm-file-presets.rst

 Tags consist of two parts, the **key** and the **value**.
 The key typically defines the type of information you are attaching, and the value defines the specific object.
-Here, we have two tags, and hence two pairs of keys and values.
+Here we have two tags, and hence two pairs of keys and values.

 **KEY = VALUE**